-Indian town on edge after 8 die during farm protest
+Indian town on edge after 9 die during farm protest

 Police officer Arun Kumar Singh told The Associated Press that all schools have been shut in the district and people have been advised to stay indoors following the violence in Lakhimpur Kheri, 200 kilometers (124 miles) southeast of Uttar Pradesh’s capital, Lucknow.

 Authorities also barred leaders from various opposition parties from entering the district to meet the farmers amid concerns it could cause further disorder.

-Rakesh Tikait, a senior farmer leader, said the bodies will not be cremated until the government accepts their demands.
+Senior police official Prashant Kumar said the administration would provide monetary compensation to the families of the deceased farmers and also set up a judicial inquiry to probe the violence.
+Farm leaders, however, demand action against the minister and his son, saying Mishra should be removed from office.

-The ongoing farmer protests against the laws have been largely peaceful, though clashes in January left one protester dead and hundreds injured after demonstrators broke through police barricades to storm a historic fort in Delhi.
+The farmer protests have been largely peaceful, though clashes in January left one protester dead and hundreds injured after demonstrators broke through police barricades to storm a historic fort in Delhi.

 Thousands of farmers have camped for nearly a year on the outskirts of New Delhi, and more than a dozen rounds of talks between the government and the farmers have failed to resolve the issues.